Zaru udon is a perfect way to cool off and refresh for any season or as a break from heavy meals. Learn how to make this classic Japanese noodle dish!

 Mentsuyu is a concentrated soup base used in Japanese cuisine to make various noodle soups, including udon and soba.
 It is made from a mixture of dashi (soup broth), soy sauce, and mirin (sweet rice wine).

-For those short on time, bottle of mentsuyu is an easy way.
+For those short on time, a bottle of mentsuyu is an easy way.
 I always keep one in my fridge as this versatile sauce is perfect for cooking various Japanese dishes.
 I use store-bought one in this recipe.

 The instructions on the bottle will usually specify how much water to add, as the ratio can vary depending on the product.